-It seems that stress does not increase endogenous false memories, but it might impair true memories for peripheral details so that it makes witnesses highly susceptible to misinformation (i.e., creating exogenous false memories) (Kaplan et al., 2016).
-Morgan, Southwick, Steffian, Hazlett, and Loftus (2013) examined over 800 military personnel’s false memories for highly stressful events.
-Participants went through a highly stressful interrogation where they acted as a mock prisoner of war and were treated with physical assaults.
-Following the stressful event, a misinformation questionnaire was introduced and later participants’ memories for the aggressive interrogator were assessed.
-Around a half of the participants who received the misinformation identified the wrong individual as their interrogator.
+It is apparent that stress does not increase endogenous false memories, but it might impair true memories for peripheral details, making witnesses highly susceptible to misinformation, that is, creating exogenous false memories (Kaplan et al., 2016).
+Morgan, Southwick, Steffian, Hazlett and Loftus (2013) examined over 800 military personnel’s false memories of highly stressful events.
+The participants underwent a highly stressful interrogation in which they were treated as a mock prisoner of war and assaulted physically.
+Following the stressful event, they completed a misinformation questionnaire in which their memories of the aggressive interrogator were assessed.
+Approximately half of the participants who had received the misinformation identified the wrong individual as their interrogator.

-Prevention and Identification of False memories
+Prevention and identification of false memories

-Preventing False Memory and Promoting Accurate Memory
+Preventing false memory and promoting accurate memory

-The story so far is that false memories can be easily generated.
-However, researchers have devised several ways to prevent the occurrence of false memories and promote the retrieval of accurate memories.
+As noted throughout this review, false memories can easily be generated.
+However, researchers have also devised several ways to prevent the occurrence of false memories and promote the retrieval of accurate memories.
 A general principle is to avoid giving suggestive information to witnesses during investigative interviews.
-One important step here is the construction of empirically validated interview protocols that maximize accurate reporting and minimize false reports.
-One well-studied interview protocol is the Cognitive Interview (CI).
-The CI is a protocol for interviewing witnesses and has been studied for more than 30 years.
-The CI is composed of several cognitive principles that may enhance accurate statements.
-During the CI, eyewitnesses undergo the following procedure (for details see Fisher & Schreiber, 2007).
-First, the interview starts in a friendly manner to build rapport with the witness, which will lower the stress that the witness experiences when facing a police investigator.
-Research has demonstrated that rapport building during CI decreases a witness’ susceptibility to misinformation for a mock-crime (Vallano & Compo, 2011).
-Next, the witness is encouraged to report everything recalled, without interruption from the interviewer, so the witness controls the flow of information instead of being led by the interviewer.
-Following this free-narrative phase, the interviewer probes the witness about the target event with open-ended questions, which, as reviewed above, leads to fewer false memories than closed questions.
-Memon, Meissner, and Fraser (2010) reviewed 25 years’ laboratory and field studies on the CI, and found that the CI led to a large and significant increase in correct details with only a small increase in errors compared with standard interviewing conditions.
+An important step in this respect is the construction of empirically validated interview protocols that maximize accurate reporting and minimize false reports.
+The Cognitive Interview (CI) is a well-studied interviewing protocol that has been employed for interviewing witnesses and studied for more than 30 years.
+The CI consists of several cognitive principles that may enhance accurate statements.
+The procedure that eyewitnesses undergo during the CI is thus described (for details see Fisher & Schreiber, 2007).
+Firstly, the interview is conducted in a friendly manner so as to build rapport with the witness; this is expected to lower the stress that a witness may experience when he or she encounters a police investigator.
+Research has demonstrated that rapport-building during CI decreases a witness’ susceptibility to misinformation during a mock-crime (Vallano & Compo, 2011).
+Thereafter, the witness is encouraged to report everything he or she recalled, without being interrupted by the interviewer.
+Accordingly, the witness controls the flow of information instead of being led by the interviewer.
+Following this free-narrative phase, the interviewer probes the witness about the target event with open-ended questions, which as noted above, results in fewer false memories than closed questions.
+Memon, Meissner and Fraser (2010) reviewed 25 years’ laboratory and field studies on the CI, and found that it has resulted in a large and significant increase in correct details with only a small increase in errors in comparison to standard interviewing conditions.

-Second, post-warnings are found to be effective in reducing false memories caused by misinformation.
-Post-warnings refer to warnings given to participants to the effect that some of the post-event information they received might be inaccurate.
-For instance, participants who received misinformation from their co-witnesses were warned later that their co-witnesses might have watched a different video, thus making the participants to reflect on their own memories (Paterson, Kemp, & Mclntyre, 2012).
-Blank and Launay (2014) conducted a meta-analysis of 25 studies from 1980s to 2010s on the effect of post-warnings.
+Secondly, post-warnings have been found to be effective in reducing false memories that are caused by misinformation.
+Post-warnings are warnings given to witnesses in which they are told that some of the post-event information they received might be inaccurate.
+For instance, Paterson, Kemp and McIntrye (2012) found that participants who had received misinformation from their co-witnesses and warned later that their co-witnesses might have watched a different video reflected on their own memories.
+Blank and Launay (2014) conducted a meta-analysis of 25 studies from the 1980s to 2010s on the effect of post-warnings.
 They found that post-warnings can reduce the original memory misinformation effect to 43% of its original (no-warning) size.